-What type of podcast you will be making?
+- What type of podcast you will be making?
 The level of formality of podcasts varies from scripted monologues to casual, conversation-style discussions.

-How long and how frequent will your podcast be?
+- How long and how frequent will your podcast be?
 Many podcasters choose to have a consistent length (20-45 minutes is most common) and release schedule, such as weekly or monthly.

-What topics will you be covering in your podcast?
+- What topics will you be covering in your podcast?
 In addition to an overall theme for your podcast series, you will need to decide on a topic for each new episode.

-Will you have guests on your podcast?
+- Will you have guests on your podcast?
 In addition to listeners hearing your voice, you can add the voices and opinions of others by engaging in conversations or interviews in your podcasts.

-How will your each episode of your podcast flow?
+- How will each episode of your podcast flow?
 Before each show, outline your content, including a strong intro and outro to ensure a smooth flow throughout the podcast.
 After recording, you will want to edit your podcast to remove dead air, mistakes, or other material that would interrupt the show’s flow.